3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```
 $ xz --decompress [filename].tar.xz; tar -xvf [filename].tar
 ```
 To install updates you will need a Linux PC with fastboot support.
-For information on installing and setting up Fastboot see [Board Recovery - Installing a Bootloader](#section-41) below.
+For information on installing and setting up ATF/UEFI bootloader to HiKey, see [Board Recovery - Installing a Bootloader](#section-41) below.

 After setting up Fastboot on your Linux PC do the following: